benjaminykim/python_data_science_tutorial/Setup Tutorial.md

 ### 5a.
 Anaconda
 Jupyter Notebook is a data science tool for creating interactive, visual code stories.
 It is used for data visualization, code sharing, education, and data science purposes.
 The best long term way to use Jupyter Notebook is through the package manager and data science platform [Anaconda](https://www.anaconda.com/why-anaconda/).
 There is extensive utility in using Conda, and I recommend it if one's primary use for programming is for data science -especially more so if Python or R are the only languages necessary to the user.
 Conda handles library installation and version control.
 This allows users to quickly switch in between different versions of donwloaded packages, as data science or machine learning projects can require libraries of different versions (Tensorflow 1.14/2.0, Python 2.7/3+, or Numpy).
 If you choose Conda to handle your package management, follow the instructions on the link provided.

+* Download the command line installer for anaconda [here](https://www.anaconda.com/distribution/#download-section)
+* Once the download finishes, we have a shell script that will install Anaconda.
+Run this script by using `bash ~/Downloads/[name of shell script]`
+  * The name of your shell script should look like `Anaconda-something-here.sh`
+* Now, we need to tell Zshell where our Anaconda installation resides.
+  * Open your `.zshrc` file using Vim.
+Run: `vim .zshrc`
+  * Hit `i` and enter `export PATH=~/anaconda3/bin:"$PATH"`
+  * Hit `ESC` and `:wq` + `ENTER` in order to save and exit Vim.
+  * We have just told Zshell where to look in order to use Anaconda by updating our Zshell configuration file.

+Let's test that everything is installed with `jupyter-notebook`.
+Use `CTRL + C` in order to terminate jupyter notebook.

 ### 5b.
 Virtualenv
 The alternative to using Conda is to download Jupyter Notebook via python's pip3 tool.
 This is not a hassle; it is as easy as running the commands:
 >`python3 -m pip install --upgrade pip`<br>